RyAylwd/AKIalgorithm/README.md

 # AKIalgorithm
-AKI detection based on KDIGO creatinine criteria this algorithm assesses longitudinal creatinine results and stages each creatinine as 0, 1, 2 or 3.
+AKI detection based on KDIGO creatinine criteria. this algorithm assesses longitudinal creatinine results and stages each creatinine as 0, 1, 2 or 3.

 Baseline creatinine:
 Lookback: